-Today's laying hen, selectively bred for high egg production, will produce more than 250 eggs annually,1 compared to 100 eggs per year a century ago.92 This unnaturally high rate of lay, sustained for a year or more, takes a toll on the health of the hen and can lead to abnormalities of the reproductive tract and metabolic disorders such as osteoporosis and accompanying bone weakness.
+Today's laying hen, selectively bred for high egg production, produces more than 250 eggs annually, the presumed to 100 eggs per year a century ago.
+The red jungle fowl, the presumed wild ancestor of today's commercial breeds, lays only 10-15 eggs annually.

+The unnaturally high rate of lay of commercially raised egg-laying hens, sustained for a year or more, takes a toll on the health of the hen and can lead to abnormalities of the reproductive tract and metabolic disorders such as osteoporosis and accompanying bone weakness.
 As caged hens are unable to exercise, problems with skeletal fragility are exacerbated, and the birds may also suffer from cage layer fatigue and liver problems.